Sparkmor/newToolStorage/README.md

-# newToolStoraThis project is designed for a warehouse measuring instrument.
+This project was created for the warehouse of the "measuring instrument".
 It helps to determine when to put the tool to check.
   Russian language.
   JavaFx.
   SQLite.
-  Joba - Time.
+  Joba - Time
-P.S Cautiously SHOULD CODEge
+P.S Cautiously SHOULD CODE